seizillesf/RobinBC/README.md

 Scripts and notebooks to run and analyse the Bayesian computational routine to tackle the inverse problems of estimating a Robin boundary coefficient in Laplace Stokes PDE problems.
 Based on work by Mark Girolami, Ieva Kazlauskaite, Alsel K. Rasmussen and Fanny Seizilles.

 ## Set up
-Included in this repository is the ```environment.yml``` file, that contains all the necessary packages that need to be installed in a conda environment in order to run our code.
+Included in this repository is the ```environment.yml``` file, that contains all the necessary packages that need to be installed in a conda environment in order to run our code (exported from MacOS).
 To setup the environment run:

     conda env create --name robin --file environment.yml conda activate robin